 I’ve had the great fortune of working in the food scene in Shanghai for over a decade as an editor, consultant and TV host.
 I’ve written about food, travel and culture for Conde Nast Traveler, Food & Wine, Travel + Leisure, The New York Times T Style Magazine, Departures, Black Ink, Forbes Travel, CNNGo and more.

-I've been a guest or host on many fun food-related TV shows on networks including CNN, the BBC, Discovery Channel, National Geographic and Germany's ARD.
+I've been a guest or host on many fun food-related TV shows on networks including CNN, the BBC, ABC, Discovery Channel and National Geographic.
 Most recently I was a guest on CNN's "On China" hosted by Kristie Lu Stout with two amazing co-panelists, chef Paul Pairet and food writer Fuchsia Dunlop.

-I lecture at universities and provide consulting and food industry insights to multinational companies.
+I lecture at universities and provide consulting and food industry insights to multinational companies, most recently focused on global dining trends and food sustainability issues.
 These have included NYU, the University of Toronto, Unilever, PepsiCo, WhatIf, IDEO and more.